 When and how did you first volunteer with REEF or become a REEF member?

-What is your favorite part about being a REEF member?
+What do you enjoy about being a REEF surveyor?

 Do you dive close to where you live, and if so, what is the best part about diving there?

 I regularly dive at an awesome location, Deer Island Point in New Brunswick, Canada.
 It is about a two hour drive and free ferry trip from my home outside of Saint John.
 We often encounter divers from the New England States who come for the variety of organisms to be seen.
 It is great because there are four possible shore dives that you can enjoy, two of these are drift dives.
 The dives range from easy to advanced, but are subject to ties, and we can dive there year-round.